Thorlabs/Insights_and_Applications/Tracking Solar Telescope/README.md

 	8. To stop the program, click 'Stop Tracking' in the GUI and the program will terminate tracking and end

 ### **Linux**
-Most Linus Kernels incorporate the FTDI drivers for identifying the K-Cube motor controllers, so only python dependencies are needed
+Most Linus kernels incorporate the FTDI drivers necessary for identifying the K-Cube motor controllers, so only python dependencies are needed
 	1. Install the necessary Python dependencies
 		- PySerial (pip install pyserial)
 		- numpy (pip install numpy)